 Mongé‘s released an independent debut solo album, Heartbeat, in 2011 and then shortly after, recorded an EP, Steadfast, with Grammy Award Winning producer, Pete Stewart and Justin Armstrong.
 September 2014, she released the Steadfast EP and has received positive reviews for this young artist.
 Each album consists of the deep, introspective lyrics that Mongé is known for.
 Her raspy, sultry vocals are highly reminiscent of Melissa Etheridge and she is often compared to Tracy Chapman.
 She was also apart of a compilation tribute album, The Empress of the Blues: A Tribute to Bessie Smith released in 2014 by Reimagine Music.

-Currently, Whitney is recording some new tracks and expects to be announcing it’s release summer 2016.
+Currently, Whitney is recording some new tracks with a full band and expects to be announcing it’s release winter 2017.